elastic/kibana/src/plugins/discover/public/context_awareness/README.md

 ### Merged accessors

 Composable profiles operate similarly to middleware in that each of their extension point implementations are passed a `prev` argument, which can be called to access the results from profiles at previous context levels, and allows overwriting or composing a final result from the previous results.
-The method Discover calls to trigger the extension point merging process and obtain a final result from the combined profiles is referred to as a "merged accessor".
+The function Discover calls to trigger the extension point merging process and obtain a final result from the combined profiles is referred to as a "merged accessor".

 The following diagram illustrates the extension point merging process:
 ![image](./docs/merged_accessors.png)